Healthcare and social welfare for undocumented persons

 The costs can be paid after the person has received urgent care.

-In addition to urgent care, undocumented adult persons may receive such non-urgent services that healthcare professionals consider necessary in view of the persons’ health and duration of stay in the country.
+However, in addition to urgent care, adult undocumented persons may receive such non-urgent necessary service facilities that the health care professional deems necessary in view of the person's state of health and duration of stay.

 Such services include at least: